-At Coffman Legal, our Columbus military status discrimination attorney is a committed advocate for the employment rights of service members.
+At Coffman Legal, our Columbus Ohio military status discrimination attorneys are committed advocates for the employment rights of service members.
 We appreciate the service you provide to our country and will fight for your rights to be free from workplace discrimination based on your military status.
 If you were the victim of military status discrimination in Central Ohio, you are encouraged to reach out to our Columbus law office for a free, no-obligation initial consultation.

 Uniformed Services Employment and Reemployment Rights Act (USERRA)

 USERRA was signed into law by President Bill Clinton in 1994.
 The law applies to all service members, regardless of their specific branch or role.
 The primary purpose of USERRA is to help individuals in the armed forces by protecting the job rights of those who voluntarily or involuntarily undertake military service.
 An employer is not legally allowed to make employment decisions because of military membership, application for membership, the performance of service, application for service, or obligation.

 If you are a current or former member of the American armed forces, or if you apply to serve in the future, you have the right to work in a place free from discrimination based upon military status.

 Employers cannot discriminate against people who apply to the military, are currently members, or who are past members of the armed services.
 In addition, employers cannot retaliate against anyone who assists in the enforcement of USERRA rights, even if that person has no service connection.
 More specifically, servicemembers cannot be denied:

 - Retention in employment;